jeanmathieupotvin/transltr/README.md

 * Uses Markdown files instead of PO (Portable Object) files for translations.

-* Markdown files are easily sharable, maintainable, and modifiable, even by non-technical collaborators such as professional translators
+* Markdown files are easily sharable, maintainable, and modifiable, even by non-technical collaborators such as professional translators.

 * Easier API compared to `base::gettext()`.